Weiting-Zhang/Programming-Languages/hw1/README.md

     else 0
 ```

 What you want to find is `the number before reaching sum`, the thoughts is similar to problem 6: if the first one of the list(head) is already `reaching`(larger than) the `sum`, then you can "find" the position is `0`; if after adding the second it reaches the sum, then the number is `1`.
-And you can think like this: it is because the second one of the given list is larger than the (`sum - hd numbers`)...and so on.
+And you can think like this: it is because the second one of the given list is greater than the (`sum - hd numbers`)...and so on.
 Such the algorithm is: if current number is not reaching the sum, then the target position is `1 + the next number reaching sum - current number`.

 ### Problem 9